BONZZ'S GUIDE TO TRADE SKILLS

 You do not have to finish the product if you do not want to (it is normally the "unfired" product that carries the higher trivial).

-However, you normally can't sell unfired items back to a merchant.
+However, you normally can't sell unfired items back to a merchant, but you van sell back the finished items.
 Even so, the finished item doesn't normally sell back to the merchant for enough to make it worth the cost and effort of the firing sheet and extra step.

 As with all skills -- a very high skill here allows you to create some very nice items.
-You will find this skill coming in handy with Blacksmithing (re: ceramic linings).
+You will find this skill handy with Blacksmithing (re: ceramic linings).

 This skill is relatively cheap to a point, then it becomes a little costly.